jansmolders86/mediacenterjs/README.md

 __Heavy work in progress, pre-alpha, not ready for use__

+If you want to have a say in what should be implemented first, Please check out MediacenterJS's Trello page.
+You can vote on the things you find important. https://trello.com/b/czjyYsFi/mediacenterjs

 Changelog
 =================

 __version 0.019(Music player works)__

 - Music is now seekable!
+- Added settings as an 'app' instead of a seperate link to imporve keyboard accessibility.

 __version 0.018(No longer dependent on nodemon)__